4forces/CI-MS4-project4/README.md

 1. Stripe purchase value must be a minimum $1.00.
 Stripe will decline the payment if this criteria is not met.
 2. If a product is already in the cart, clicking on "Add to cart" again for the same product from the *Product List* page or the *View Product* page redirects the user to the cart.
 There is likely a way using if-else loops so that the user remains at the respective page.
 3. For the *Update Product* form page, two issues were encountered:
     - Since the image identifier is not called, the form assumes there is no image uploaded, and requires the Admin to do so, even if there was already an image that was uploaded during the "Add Product" step.
-Our tutor acknowledged that this is a known issue with Cloudinary
+The Teaching Assistant acknowledged that this is a known issue with Cloudinary
     - The update step has to be done 2 times for the product to be successfully updated.
 On the first submission, the page refreshes itself with all the form fields retained except for the cover image.
 The Admin is required to repeat the image upload again before clicking on "Submit", only then the update form is successfully submitted and executed.
 4. Hovering over the Navbar links causes the Navbar to "vibrate".
 This is due to the `border-bottom: 3px` CSS for the Navbar links.
 An alternative text-decoration that does not affect the Navbar size needs to be explored.
 5. `backdrop-filter` is used for the Navbar and various elements in this project.
 This CSS property is [not fully supported by all browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter).
 Firefox does not support this feature by default, some settings have to be chanded.
 The steps for doing so can be found [here](https://dev.to/codingsprint/how-to-enable-backdrop-filter-in-firefox-2n8e).